NextCenturyCorporation/MCS/python_api/API.md

 The list of descriptors of objects and tasks associated with this goal (for the visualization interface).

+### last_preview_phase_step : integer

+The last step of the Preview Phase in this scene, if any.
+Each step of a Preview Phase normally has a single specific action defined in this goal's `action_list` property for the performer to choose, like `["Pass"]`.
+Default: `0` (no preview phase)

 ### last_step : integer

 The last step of this scene.
 This scene will automatically end following this step.